-The pediatric general surgery team offers infants, children and young adults general and specialized surgical care closer to home.
+The pediatric general surgery team at Johns Hopkins All Children's in St. Petersburg, Florida, offers infants, children and young adults general and specialized surgical care closer to home.

 Update: We are offer telemedicine consultations and follow-up appointments with the general surgery program, depending on each patient's condition and appointment needs.
 For appointment scheduling, please call 727-767-4170.

 The Pediatric General Surgery Program at Johns Hopkins All Children's Hospital in St. Petersburg, Florida, provides a wide range of services including advanced miniature access and minimally invasive surgery.
 Working with two community and regional hospitals and eight Outpatient Care locations, we offer comprehensive care closer to home with access to the latest treatments, procedures and technology.